 Juliette “Daisy” Gordon Low, Founder of Girls Scouts of the USA, assembled 18 girls from Savannah, Georgia, on March 12, 1912, for a local Girl Scout meeting.
-She believed that all girls should be given the opportunity to develop physically, mentally, and spiritually.
-With the goal of bringing girls out of isolated home environments and into community service and the open air, Girl Scouts hiked, played basketball, went on camping trips, learned how to tell time by the stars, and studied first aid.
+She believed that all girls should be allowed to develop physically, mentally, and spiritually.
+To bring girls out of isolated home environments and into community service and the open air, Girl Scouts hiked, played basketball, went on camping trips, learned how to tell time by the stars, and studied first aid.

-Within a few years, Daisy’s dream for a girl-centered organization was realized.
+Within a few years, Daisy’s dream of a girl-centered organization was realized.
 Today, Girl Scouts of the USA has a membership of over 3.2 million girls and adults, a significant growth from its modest beginnings nearly a century ago.
-In fact, more than 59 million women in the U.S. today are Girl Scout alumnae.
-From their willingness to tackle important societal issues, to their commitment to diversity and inclusiveness, Girl Scouts is dedicated to every girl, everywhere.
+More than 59 million women in the U.S. today are Girl Scout alumnae.
+From their willingness to tackle important societal issues to their commitment to diversity and inclusiveness, Girl Scouts is dedicated to every girl, everywhere.

 The Girl Scout Promise:

 On my honor, I will try to serve God and my country, to help people at all times, and to live by the Girl Scout Law.

 I will do my best, to be honest, fair, friendly and helpful, considerate and caring, courageous and strong, and responsible for what I say and do, and to respect myself and others, respect authority, use resources wisely, make the world a better place, and be a sister to every Girl Scout.

 When I was growing up, girls did not have nearly the extracurricular options as boys, so we became Brownies, and then we advanced to Girls Scouts.
 It was a great way to socialize in a small group setting, to be challenged through outdoor activities (e.g., camping), and to earn badges.
 I truly value those days and they continue to benefit me today.